kyclark/gitbook-metagenomics/problem_set.md

 # Shared k-mers

 Create a program that will find the number of shared k-mers of a given size among a set of sequences in a FASTA file.
+Use this to determine sequence similarity.